matter-labs/zksync-web-era-docs/docs/api/hardhat/plugins.md

 This plugin adds zkSync-specific capabilities to the [Chai](https://www.chaijs.com/) assertion library for testing smart contracts.
 It extends all the functionalities supported by the [hardhat-chai-matchers](https://hardhat.org/hardhat-chai-matchers/docs/overview) plugin, with the idea to preserve the same behavior and interface.
 Currently, it is used in combination with [local testing environment](https://v2-docs.zksync.io/api/hardhat/testing.html).

 > **_NOTE:_** Since responses from transactions that revert are highly dependent on the RPC implementation, all [hardhat](https://hardhat.org/hardhat-chai-matchers/docs/overview) chai matchers that start with revert have been affected (but without any changes to the chai matchers interface).
 In addition, the options argument from changeEtherBalance/changeEtherBalances has been extended with the overrides field in order to support zksync-web3 transfer method with overrides.

-### Npm
+### Installation

 Add the latest version of this plugin to your project with the following command: